cvickery/scrollable_tables/README.md

 ### Constructor Arguments
 Arguments are passed as an object.
 All fields are optional, although omitting the _table_ field will lead to nonsense.
 The other fields are:

-height
+_height_
 : The desired height of the table, in pixels.
 If omitted, the height will be the number of pixels from the top of the table to the bottom of the viewport.

-delay
+_delay_
 : Number of milliseconds to wait for the table layout to complete before re-calculating column widths.
 Default is 2,000.

-padding
+_padding_
 : The number of pixels to add to the height of the containing _div_.
-This simulates bottom padding to allow room for a horizontal scrollbar and/or to make it clear that the bottom of the bottom row is visible.
+This simulates bottom padding to allow room for a horizontal scrollbar and/or to make it clear to users that the bottom of the bottom row is visible.
 Default is 10 (8 for a scrollbar, 1 for a bottom border, and 1 for clarity).

 > **On Callbacks**
 > Event handlers are invoked in a different context from the _onload_ event handler,